LiangG0329/seg_rvm/README.md

 # seg_rvm
-transforner encoder from Segformer and recurrent decoder from RVM
+hierarchical transformer encoder from Segformer and recurrent decoder from RVM